GabrielaTuma/Amazon_Vine_Analysis/README.md

 -----
 ![five star](https://github.com/GabrielaTuma/Amazon_Vine_Analysis/blob/4f6e414f47ca5d35164c92e5ff262663e2ac9f00/Resources/Challenge%2016%20Images%20/five_star_count.png)

-It's hard to take a conclusion by looking at the absolute number of 5-star reviews once we already know that only about 2% of the votes come from Vine members.
-Having that in mind, the percentages of 5-star reviews compared to total reviews per category were calculated to test if Vine members tend to be more positive because the program is paid.
+It's hard to take a conclusion by looking at the absolute number of 5-star reviews once we already know that only about 2% of the votes come from vine members.
+Having that in mind, the percentages of 5-star reviews compared to total reviews per category were calculated to test if vine members tend to be more positive because the program is paid.

 ![percentages](https://github.com/GabrielaTuma/Amazon_Vine_Analysis/blob/b311d2955b6a8644ce6760b5d639bfea5727756e/Resources/Challenge%2016%20Images%20/percentages.png)